 Unfortunately, it’s not that simple.
 Using this strategy means your customers will receive boring messages, which look like this:

 While there is nothing inherently wrong with this email (as far as the content goes), it weakens your business’ credibility because it’s so generic.

 Transactional emails have over double the open-rate on average over normal email marketing campaigns.
 That means your customers are much more likely to interact with these messages than other communications.

-That is why it is so essential that you avoid taking the easy way out on your transactional emails and WooCommerce abandoned cart emails.
+It’s essential that you avoid taking the easy way out on your transactional emails and WooCommerce abandoned cart emails.
 People should trust you to click on a link in an email.
 That’s why you need to make sure that your customers know who is sending the email and give them a positive impression of your business.

 Thankfully, it doesn’t take much effort to adapt these messages in a way that better represents your business with Woocommerce email customizer.
 This builds trust and gives your customer a more consistent experience from your site all the way through order completion.

 Read on for a step-by-step guide to customizing WooCommerce emails to improve your brand perception.